vojodotco/vozmob/html/sites/all/modules/patched/README.txt

 i18n:
 Applied some patch from Drupal.org (what issue is this?)

+mail2og: Posts received emails to the right organic group (based on "to" address).
+* Patched to fix permissions check: http://drupal.org/node/965200

 mailsave:
 A number of the cleanup email gateway filters have been changed to keep up to date with changes in the emails sent by providers.